misterFlow/my_vaults/programming/42/Born2BeRoot/exam.md

-free --mega | grep 'Mem' => gives different 'Mem' info only awk => scripting language for manipulating data df --total --block-size=GB => gives disk filesystem info with total line and in GB for blocks top => gives info about running processes and ressource usage
+free --mega | grep 'Mem' => gives different 'Mem' info only awk => scripting language for manipulating data df --total --block-size=GB => gives disk filesystem info with total line and in GB for blocks top -bn1 => gives info about running processes and ressource usage in batch mode and i iteration who -b =>